 With all of the chaos, it’s easy to get caught up and stressed.
 Want to know my secret?
 When I get a few minutes, I sneak away and take a few minutes to myself.
 Whether that’s checking my emails (like I said, “turning it off” is hard!), or just taking a few minutes to sit in silence.

-Here are a few ways to set yourself up for success when trying to meditate in a chaotic environment:
+Here are a few ways to stay sane and to set yourself up for success when trying to meditate in a chaotic environment:

-Focus on the present.
 Clear your mind and allow thoughts to come and go in a relaxing manner.
-It’s can feel virtually impossible to “think about nothing,” so instead just give your thoughts room to come.
-This way you can focus on the present moment.
+It can feel virtually impossible to “think about nothing,” so instead give your thoughts room to come.
+This way, you can focus on the present moment.

 Meditation is something you can do quickly on a daily basis, so while it might seem urgently necessary during the holidays, it can also do you a lot of good to do this regularly.
 Start with short meditations and slowly increase your meditation time until you can meditate for 20-30 minutes at a time.